Insights

 Local Ranking Factors

-Local ranking factors are the SEOs best friend, a concise list of actionable elements that can have a positive or negative impact on a local result.
+Local ranking factors are a list of actionable elements that can have a positive or negative impact on a local result.

 SEOs from around the globe came together to compile a list of the most important factors, and produced an incredible resource for local search ranking factors.

-Local search experts, like our very own Cori Graft, focused on many aspects of the local search landscape, below are some of the most important aspects of the report, these pieces will get you on your way to a strong foundation.
+Local search experts, like our very own Cori Shirk, focused on many aspects of the local search landscape.
+Below, are some of the most important aspects of the report and these pieces will get you on your way to a strong foundation in local SEO.

 Qualifications for a Local Search

-Proximity (cant fake it), confidence (NAP), and customer experiences
+Proximity (can't fake it), confidence (NAP), and customer experiences (reviews and testimonials).

-Google My Business is, of course, a large chunk of the ranking factor equation, with Local Search experts giving this piece 33% of the weight in the local pack ranking consideration.
-Understanding this, it is important to make Google My Business management a priority for you and your business.
+Google Business Profiles is, of course, a large chunk of the ranking factor equation, with Local Search experts giving this piece 33% of the weight in the local pack ranking consideration.
+Understanding this, it is important to make Google Business Profiles management a priority for you and your business.

-Focusing on aligning primary, and secondary categories as well as ensuring all information across every listing is correct will set your GMB profile up for success.
-GMB signals have been growing dramatically, year over year, and this is a priority area that should not be overlooked.
+Focusing on aligning primary, and secondary categories as well as ensuring all information across every listing is correct will set your Google Business profile up for success.
+GBP signals have been growing dramatically, year over year, and this is a priority area that should not be overlooked.

 Reviews